-Ericsson polled 5,141 advanced internet users in Johannesburg, London, Mexico City, Moscow, New York, San Francisco, São Paulo, Shanghai, Sydney and Tokyo in October 2017.
+Ericsson polled 5,141 advanced internet users in Johannesburg, London, Mexico City, Moscow, New York, San Francisco, São Paulo, Shanghai, Sydney, and Tokyo in October 2017.

-It said respondents to the online survey were aged between 15 to 69 and “have an urban early adopter profile with a high average use of new digital technologies such as intelligent voice assistants, virtual reality headsets, and augmented reality applications.”
+Respondents to the online survey were aged between 15 to 69 and “have an urban early adopter profile with a high average use of new digital technologies such as intelligent voice assistants, virtual reality headsets, and augmented reality applications.”

 More Translation Earpieces, Gadgets

-So, does the industry live up to consumer’s expectations?
+So, does the industry live up to consumers’ expectations?
 Well, one thing is for sure, competition is fierce.

 In June 2017, an earpiece that sells for USD 249 debuted in the market claiming to have translation capability.
 The Pilot Translating Earpiece made by Waverly Labs reportedly sold USD 5m in pre-orders in May.
 The New York City startup also raised money through Indiegogo crowdfunding to develop the device.

 An IBM Watson-powered earpiece started selling in July 2017 for GBP 140 (USD 179).
 Lingmo International, the Australian startup behind TranslateOne2One launched the device at a UN event in Switzerland in June.
 It claims that the device can handle eight languages.

 German firm Bragi, which designs and develops smart earphones, launched Dash, a translation earpiece in 2014.
 It was updated this year and now sells for USD 329 as Dash Pro.